AppleDevil/Wordle/README.md

 - `answer_wordle_words.txt`: A list of possible answer words
 - `valid-wordle-words.txt`: A list of valid words the user can guess
 - `main_wordle.exe`: Windows executable for running the game without Python
+ - ensure that: all files are in the same folder and you have installed requirements.txt
 ---

 ## Requirements